huntercoxIG/edc/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 = Can I make the redirect open in a new window? =
 YES, you can make the redirect link open in a new window.
 Simply check the "Open in a new window" box when setting up the individual redirect on the page/post edit page.
 Note - this option is only available for the Quick Redirects method when the 'Use jQuery?' functionality is enabled in the settings and you select the 'NW' box for the corresponding redirect.

+= I still can't get the OPEN IN NEW WINDOW option to work... why? = First, make sure you have the 'Use jQuery?' option set in the options page.
+This funcitonality drastically increases the plugin's ability to add the correct properties and attributes to the links to make them work as desired.

+If you cannot us this option (because of a conflict with another script), then you may only have limited success with this feature.
+The reason - some themes put custom links in the menu, like RSS and other similar items.
+Many times (an this is usually the main reason why), they do not use the WP hook to add the menu item to the list - they literally just put it there.
+Unless the theme uses the internal WordPress hooks to call the menu, redirects, open in a new window and rel=nofollow features just will not work.
+ADDITIONALLY - Links in page/post content and Permalinks will not open in a new window or add the rel=nofollow.
+That is because the theme template actually sets up the links by calling "the_permalink()" function so add these elements is not consistently possible so it has been excluded from the functionality.
+The links will still redirect just fine but without that feature.

 = I want to just have the link for the redirecting page/post show the new redirect link in the link, not the old one, can I do that? =
 YES, you can hide the original page link and have it replaced with the redirect link.
 Any place the theme calls either "wp_page_links", "post_links" or "page_links" functions, the plugin can replace the original link with the new one.
 Simply check the "Show Redirect URL" box when setting up the redirect on the page/post edit page.

-Note - this option is not available for the Quick Redirects method.
+Note - This option is available for the Quick Redirects only with the 'Use jQuery?' option enabled.

 = I have Business Cards/Postcards/Ads that say my website is http://something.com/my-name/ or http://something.com/my-product/, but it should be a different page, can I set that up with this? =
 YES!
-Just set up a Quick Redirect (see above) and set the Request field to /my-name/ or /my-product/ and the Destination field to the place you want it to go.
+Just set up a Quick Redirect (see above) and set the Request URL to `/my-name/` or `/my-product/` and the Destination URL to the place you want it to go.
 The destination doesn't even need to be on the same site - it can go anywhere you want it to go!

-= Why is my Page/Post not redirecting? =
-FIRST - make sure it is active if using Individual Redirects (set up on the edit page for a post or page).
-Then, check to make sure the global option to turn off all redirects is not checked (in the plugin options).
-If you are using Quick Redirects, try using links relative to the root (so 'http://mysite.com/contact/' would be '/contact/' if using the root path).
-If your site is in a sub-folder (set in Settings/General), do not use the sub-folder in the root path as it is already taken into consideration by WordPress.

-If your page or post is still not redirecting, then it is most likely because something else like the theme functions file or another plugin is outputting the header BEFORE the plugin can perform the redirect.
-This can be tested by turning off all plugins except the Quick Page/Post Redirect Plugin and testing if the redirect works. many time a plugin or bad code is the culprit - or the redirect is just simply turned off.

-We have tested the plugin in dozens of themes and a whole lot more plugins.
-In our experience, (with exception to a few bugs) many times another plugin or the theme scripting is the problem.
-If you do notice a problem, please let us know at plugins@fischercreativemedia.com - along with the WP version, theme you are using and plugins you have installed - and we will try to troubleshoot the problem.

-= Does the Page/Post need to be Published to redirect? = YES... and NO...
-The redirect will always work on a Published Post/Page.
-For it to work correctly on a Post/Page in DRAFT status, you need to fist publish the page, then re-save it as a draft.
-If you don't follow that step, you will get a 404 error.

-= Can I do a permanent 301 Redirect? =
-Yes.
-You can perform a 301 Permanent Redirect.
-Additionally, you can select a 302 Temporary or a 307 Temporary redirect or a Meta redirect.
-Quick Redirects are always 301 unless you override them with a filter.

 = What the heck is a 301 or 302 redirect anyway? =
 Good question!
 The number corresponds with the header code that is returned to the browser when the page is first accessed.
 A good page, meaning something was found, returns a 200 status code and that tells the browser to go ahead and keep loading the content for the page.
 If nothing is found a 404 error is returned (and we have ALL seen these - usually it is a bad link or a page was moved).
 There are many other types of codes, but those are the most common.